 This program can be compiled with the GNU C Compiler by running

 gcc with the filename and

 You can then execute your new program by running

 ./helloworld which will output "Hello world!" and a newline.
 If you modify the output text "Hello world!" to something else such as "I am now a low-level wizard!" and recompile it then you're a beginner-level wizard.
 Congratulations.

 Richard Stallman, who wrote the original GCC compiler, is of course a high-level Wizard.
-Linus Torvalds, author of the Linux kernel, is also a wizard.
+Linus Torvalds, author of the Linux kernel, and Eric S. Raymond, who has written software all his life, are also a wizards.
 Katie, Konqi and Beastie are of course also wizards.